22 Examples of Customer Retention Strategies That Actually Work

 As consumers, we're focused on the altruistic and environmental effects that our buying habits have beyond consumption.
 Doing good is becoming more and more important to us.

 This doesn't mean you should build your marketing around an altruistic message just to do it.
-The lesson is in finding something that people care about and positioning your brand around it.
+The lesson, in my opinion, is in finding something that people care about and positioning your brand around it.

 4. Empower customers with convenience.